States, Cantons, and Poleis:

 Everyone in humanity's world would be able to answer the common American question: "what state do you live in?".
 For example, please see our map of a future European political organism.

-*The only exception would be those first-level divisions which are sparsely populated or unpopulated.
-These would become political Collectivities and political Territories, respectively.
+1) those first-level divisions which are sparsely populated or unpopulated.
+These would become State-level Collectivities and State-level Territories, respectively.
 Please see below.

 In a Threefold Country, the second-level political divisions would be called a "canton".